 Residents need to make sure footpaths, laneways, rights of way and roads that adjoin your property are free of obstructions to pedestrians and other road users.

 Trees on private property need to be trimmed to a clearance height of 3 metres.
 Branches, shrubs and other vegetation must be pruned back to your property line.
 This is for the safety of pedestrians and cyclists, to allow clear visibility and to prevent damage to vehicles.

 Property owners are responsible for inspecting private overhead power lines on their property to ensure they are clear from trees or branches.
 If you receive a letter from Jemena asking you to prune trees on your property, this is the property owner's responsibility.
 Please note that Council does not prune trees on private property.

-Overhanging branches from a private property
+Reporting overhanging branches from a private property

 If branches overhang from a private property onto a footpath, laneway or road, report the issue through the Council website or contact Council.
 A Council officer will inspect the property and then contact the property owner to request they cut the branches.
 Property owners may be fined if they do not comply with the request.

 Council does not have the power to deal with trees or branches that are overhanging from a private property onto another private property.
 Disputes between neighbours about trees are covered by common law and are best resolved by talking directly to your neighbour.

 If talking to your neighbour is unsuccessful, you can contact the Dispute Settlement Centre of Victoria.
 This is a free service and can help you resolve your dispute without having to resort to taking legal action.
 Interpreters are provided.